plblum/jivs/docs/API/Validators/ErrorCodes.md

-# ErrorCodes
+# Error Codes
 Each `Validator` has an error code that is used to align it with the [ErrorMessagesService](../JivsServices/ErrorMessagesService.md) and other features.
-Its value is setup in the Validator's `errorCode` configuration property, but is usually omitted due to it taking on a default.
+Its value can be set in the `Validator's` `errorCode` configuration property, but is usually omitted due to it taking on a default.
 ```ts
 builder.field('FirstName', LookupKey.String, { label: 'First name'} )
    .requiredText()  // errorCode defaults to ConditionType.RequireText